prgueza/head-in-the-clouds/README.md

-# What's The Weather Like!
+# ⛈ Head in the clouds!

 React + Redux based SPA for the IOMED Technical interview